Toy (David Bowie album): Songs

-Toy primarily consists of re-recordings of various songs Bowie originally recorded between 1964 and 1971, some of which with numerous bands.
-Author Marc Spitz describes it as "a sort of Pin Ups without the hits".
+Toy primarily consists of re-recordings of various songs Bowie originally recorded between 1964 and 1971, some with numerous bands.
+The author Marc Spitz describes it as "a sort of Pin Ups without the hits".
 These included: "Liza Jane", Bowie's 1964 debut single; "You've Got a Habit of Leaving", a 1965 A-side; "Baby Loves That Way", a 1965 B-side; "Can't Help Thinking About Me", a 1966 A-side; "I Dig Everything", a 1966 A-side; "The London Boys", a 1966 B-side; "Silly Boy Blue", first released on Bowie's 1967 eponymous debut album; "Let Me Sleep Beside You", "In the Heat of the Morning" and "Karma Man", rejected tracks recorded in 1967 that first appeared on The World of David Bowie compilation (1970); and "Conversation Piece", a 1970 B-side.
 Additionally, a new version of "Shadow Man", which dated back to the 1971 Ziggy Stardust sessions, was recorded.
 Many of these tracks had previously seen release on various compilation albums, such as Early On (1964–1966) (1991) and The Deram Anthology 1966–1968 (1997).

 Along with the re-recorded tracks, several new songs were written for the project, including "Afraid", "Uncle Floyd" and "Toy" (later retitled "Your Turn to Drive").
 Bowie stated that these were written in the style he "may have written them in the sixties".
 More tracks written for Toy included "Hole in the Ground" and "Miss American High".
 Bowie explained on his website, BowieNet, that "some of the songs from the sixties were never recorded, let alone released, so will be as new to you as any of the new ones that I've written."
 Regarding the tracks themselves, Bowie stated: "The songs are so alive and full of colour, they jump out of the speakers.
 It's really hard to believe that they were written so long ago."